truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLITwoFactor.md

 <code>auth two_factor update interval=<i>number</i></code>

 Where:
-* *number* is the number (in seconds) a OTP lasts before expiring.
+* *number* is the number (in seconds) an OTP will last before expiring.
 Must be between 5 and 999999999999999999.

 {{< expand "Command Example" "v" >}}s
 ```